The 8 Best Home Recumbent Bikes of 2023 – Your Guide To All The Top Models

 It’s really all about finding a bike in your price range that checks as many boxes on your wish list as possible.

-You may’ve noticed I didn’t include any of the higher-end, luxury recumbent bikes on this list (think Life Fitness, Precor, Matrix, etc).
+You may’ve noticed I didn’t include many of the higher-end, luxury recumbent bikes on this list (think Life Fitness, Precor, etc).

 That’s not to say these bikes aren’t amazing, but I tried to keep the bikes I chose under $2k or so because I think this is the price range most of us are thinking when looking for home fitness equipment.